 In the end, the sourcing agent gets paid as per the basis of commission percentage, either set by your company or the third-party enterprise where the agent works.

 Well, yes!
 A sourcing agent may go beyond being simply the broker or a third-party agent, who found you a good deal.
 He or she also can:

 Interact and negotiate the pricing with the suppliers

 Update you with the recent happenings

-Arrange the shipping and storage for you
+Arrange the shipping for you

 Perform quality check to inspect if your product meets the standards

 However, a word of caution: If you are paying your agent on a commission basis, do not engage him or her in quality check.
 The reason being, if the product is not as per the proposed quality and you stop yourself from paying the supplier, the agent can lose the commission.
 So, you may not be posted about the same.
 Give these extra tasks to the agent only if your payment system is something else.

 Agreed that you have to shell quite a lot for hiring a trustworthy sourcing agent, but the benefits any day outweigh the downside of this entire thing.
 Some advantages are:

 You save a lot of time if you hire an agent.
 He or she does all the work, and you feel assured that against a sum, you are at least getting the best deal.